wp-plugins/donate-button/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin makes it possible to place donation buttons of various payment systems (on your web page?) the easiest and fastest way.
+This plugin makes it possible to place donation buttons of various payment systems on your web page the easiest and fastest way.

 == Description ==